wtsi-hgi/hgi-vault/doc/design.md

     meantime:

     * If it has:
-      * Correct the structure/name in the vault.
+      * Correct the hardlinked name in the vault.
       * Log the change to the user.

   * Check in which branch the hardlink exists in the vault:

     * If it matches the action (`keep` or `archive`):
-      * Log to the user that no change is necessary.
+      * Log to the user that no further change is necessary.

     * If it differs:
       * Move the hardlink to the opposite branch.